 Here is an overview of the different eyelet shapes for Extension springs after DIN EN 13906-2: 2013 with the respective loop properties.
 Extension springs should only be subjected to static loads.
 If higher loads are planned, bent eyelets should be avoided and rolled or screwed-in end pieces should be used.
 Is useful at more stressed extension springs also a life test under real operating conditions.

-Extension springs loop shapes description of formula
+Extension springs Oesenform Description of formula

 Additional information: Lh and m